mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       vi setenv
       ```

-   1. Specify which version of IaC you want to use (this needs to be determined before), for example (at the time of writing, v7.0.0-rc.119 is the recommended release and [tag](https://github.com/mojaloop/iac-modules/tags)): `IAC_TERRAFORM_MODULES_TAG=v7.0.0-rc.119`
+   1. Specify which version of IaC you want to use (this needs to be determined before), for example (at the time of writing, mcm-1762866755 is the recommended release and [tag](https://github.com/mojaloop/iac-modules/tags)): `IAC_TERRAFORM_MODULES_TAG=mcm-1762866755` <!-- QUESTION: What is the current IAC_TERRAFORM_MODULES_TAG to use? -->

 1. Initialize the environment.